eugeneko/Snake4D/README.md

 ## Movement

-Movement in **3D** and in **4D** have the same nature, too.
+Movement has the same nature in **3D** and in **4D**.

 When camera rotates in **3D**, two axes trade places and the third axis stays fixed.

-When camera rotates in **4D**, two axes trade places as well.
-Two remaining axes stay unchanged.
+When camera rotates in **4D**, two axes trade places and two remaining axes stay unchanged.

-W-A-S-D controls change direction of the snake movement in **3D**, ignoring 4th dimension.
+W/A/S/D control snake movement in **3D**, ignoring 4th dimension.
-Q-E-Space controls change how 4th dimension is projected into 3D space.
+Q/E/Space control how 4th dimension is projected into 3D space.

 - **W** and **S** rotate snake **up** and **down**.
 Both **X** and **W** axes stay the same, **Y** and **Z** axes trade places.